Security of Payment (SA)

 Under the NT Act, the adjudication process can only be initiated if a “payment dispute” has arisen.

 While each dispute turns on its own facts, it is important for a party to clearly understand what is required under Security of Payment legislation.
 Failure to meet the basic requirements may mean that a party’s payment claim or payment schedule are invalid.
+Security issues are very important here as we are talking about money, so you can consider running Phishing Test to understand if you can protect your personal data effectively.

 Fenwick Elliott Grace has considerable experience with preparing and advising on Payment Claims, Payment Schedules, Adjudication Applications and Adjudication Responses in South Australia, the NT and Australia wide.